cktlco/crew-chief-autovoicepack/README.md

 Windows:
 ```
-docker run -it --rm --gpus all --name crew-chief-autovoicepack -v C:\Users\myuser\Desktop\crew-chief-autovoicepack\output:/app/output ghcr.io/cktlco/crew-chief-autovoicepack:latest
+docker run -it --rm --gpus all --name crew-chief-autovoicepack -v C:\Users\myuser\Desktop\crew-chief-autovoicepack\output:/app/output -v C:\Users\myuser\Desktop\crew-chief-autovoicepack\my_recordings:/app/baseline ghcr.io/cktlco/crew-chief-autovoicepack:latest
 ```

 Linux:
 ```
-docker run -it --rm --gpus all --name crew-chief-autovoicepack -v ~/crew-chief-autovoicepack/output:/app/output ghcr.io/cktlco/crew-chief-autovoicepack:latest
+docker run -it --rm --gpus all --name crew-chief-autovoicepack -v ~/crew-chief-autovoicepack/output:/app/output -v ~/crew-chief-autovoicepack/my_recordings:/app/baseline ghcr.io/cktlco/crew-chief-autovoicepack:latest
 ```

 Important:
-- Change the first part of the mounted folder path above (`-v ...`) to **a location on your local machine** where you want the generated audio files to be saved.
-Don't change the part after the colon (`:/app/output`).
+- Note the two `-v` options in the command, these make folders from your local machine storage available to the Docker container.
+Change the first part of each mounted folder path to **a location on your local machine** where you want the generated audio files to be saved ("output") or the location of the .wav file recordings you prepared in an earlier step ("baseline").
+Don't change the part after the colon (`:/app/output` or `:/app/baseline`).
 - Remember to include the `--gpus all` parameter **if you have a modern NVIDIA GPU** and want to use it for the voice pack generation.

 Running `docker run -it ...` will create a new container and drop you at a (customized) bash prompt: